Today’s consumers place a high value on the look and design of your product’s packaging: 72% said it often influences their purchasing decisions.

-No matter how simple or complex you want your packaging to be, keep the following concepts in mind:
+No matter what your product is, keep the following concepts in mind:

 Unless you’re a professional designer yourself or have one in-house, I would strongly advise against the DIY route for your product packaging.

 For one, you’ll probably quickly find that the idea you have in mind doesn’t translate to your product packaging itself.
-You’ll also need to provide certain files to the printer or vendor, which can be a nightmare if you aren’t absolutely sure you know what you’re doing.
+You’ll also need to provide certain files to the printer or vendor, which can be a nightmare if you aren’t well-versed in graphic design.
 Finally, you’ll probably spend much more time and effort trying to get it right rather than having a pro do it for you.